Audio Conferencing policy settings for toll and toll-free numbers

 Custom Audio Conferencing policies are not supported for customers enabled for Skype for Business Regionally Hosted Meetings.
 Customers enabled for Regionally Hosted Meetings can manage the Audio Conferencing settings of users via their default settings.
 The Audio Conferencing default settings of users can be changed in the Teams Admin Center by navigating to Users -> Manage Users -> Select User -> Account.

-When a Teams audio conferencing policy is enabled in the tenant, there will be two automatically created policies available in the tenant.
+When a Teams audio conferencing policy is enabled in the tenant, there are two automatically created policies available in the tenant.
 The two automatically created policies and their default settings are:

 Global (Org-wide default)